Incoming and outgoing mobility

 International students and researchers can have the chance to broaden their academic experience and spend a study or research timeframe at Venice School of Management, as Visiting Students.

-All information on requirements, procedures and deadlines for applications are available at Ca’ Foscari University's webpage about Incoming Visiting Students.
+All information on requirements, procedures and deadlines for applications are available at the webpage about Incoming Visiting Students.

-Thanks to bilateral mobility agreements between non-EU universities and Ca’ Foscari, incoming overseas students are selected by their universities to be part of international cultural exchanges.
+Thanks to bilateral mobility agreements with non-EU universities, incoming overseas students are selected by their universities to be part of international cultural exchanges.
 Their stay in Venice will not only advance their education, but it will also allow them to increase their knowledge of other cultures and languages, and provide them with a unique and meaningful life experience.

 Information on procedures and deadlines on the Overseas mobility - incoming students webpage.